 Please share widely!
-Two NSF-funded PhD Positions Open
+We are recruiting for an NSF-funded PhD in EEB

-The Budke Lab is recruiting two PhD students in the Ecology and Evolutionary Biology program at the University of Tennessee - Knoxville (UTK), USA.
-We are recruiting applicants to apply by Dec 2021 and start Aug 2022.
-These positions include Graduate Research Assistantship funding for 3 years each, which means that the students will not have teaching responsibilities during those three years and will focus on research.
+The Budke Lab is recruiting a PhD student in the Ecology and Evolutionary Biology program at the University of Tennessee - Knoxville (UTK), USA.
+We are recruiting applicants to apply by Dec 2022 and start Aug 2023.
+This position includes Graduate Research Assistantship funding for 3 years, which means that the student will not have teaching responsibilities during those three years and will focus on research.

-Students will join our 5-year National Science Foundationfunded project studying the functional morphology and evolution of the parent-offspring conflict in mosses.
-They will participate in fieldwork, analyze moss cuticles using microscopy and chemistry techniques, examine water conducting cell and haustorium anatomy, perform manipulation experiments to study resource transport, and will integrate natural history collections into these studies (Fig. 1).
+This student will join our 5-year National Science Foundationfunded project studying the functional morphology and evolution of the parent-offspring conflict in mosses.
+They will participate in fieldwork, analyze structural morphology of offspring sporophytes, examine water conducting cell and haustorium anatomy, perform manipulation experiments to study resource transport, and will integrate natural history collections into these studies (Fig. 1).
 Students will be encouraged to build on and expand the research plans outlined in the grant to develop their own independent dissertation projects.